 - A disk image to install the commit you created.

-Create an empty qcow image to install the (.iso).
-That is an image of a hard drive for the virtual machine (VM).
+.iso) image.
+That is an image of a hard disk drive for the virtual machine (VM).
 For example:

-Boot the VM using the disk as a drive and the installer ISO as a CD-ROM.
+virt-installcommand to boot the VM using the disk as a drive and the installer ISO image as a CD-ROM.
 For example:

 - Mount the installation ISO.

-Anaconda is preconfigured to use the container commit during the installation.
+Anaconda is preconfigured to use the Container commit during the installation.
 However, you need to set up system configurations, such as disk partition, timezone, between others.

 Verify whether the RHEL for Edge image is successfully installed.